 - You will now see dramatic FPS boost and eye-catching smooth gameplay in Call of Duty Black Ops Cold War.

-Call of Duty Black Ops Cold War Optimization Thoughts
+Black Ops Cold War Optimization Thoughts

 Overall, I’d say Call of Duty Black Ops Cold War is pretty well optimized.
 However, the settings are way too many, and for those who plan on getting decent frames at high refresh rate monitors.
 There’s a lot to configure.
 On the bright side, if you plan on playing the campaign mode only.
 Just go with all high or ultra, because with majority hardware, it’s very likable the game will run at 60 FPS.
 Last but not least, this Call of Duty Black Ops Cold War PC Setting guide was made in the same month as the game release, so there’s hope that more optimization might be on its way.